 While many may think of Spain as a summer destination, there are plenty of places ideal for a winter getaway too.
 Some of the more obvious choices include well-known winter hotspots like Gran Canaria, Tenerife and Fuerteventura – where you’ll find fabulous winter weather and beaches – but I’ve set out to find five unique destinations you may not have thought of for a winter break in Spain.

-Whether you’re after a serene seaside retreat, a cosy winter hideaway, or a city break with a twist, we’ve got you covered with our list of five unique places for winter holidays in Spain!
+Whether you’re after a serene seaside retreat, a cosy winter hideaway, or a city break in Spain, we’ve got you covered with our list of five unique places for winter holidays in Spain!

 The sun-soaked corner of Catalonia’s Costa Brava is no hidden gem.
 Incredibly popular with visitors and locals during the summer season, it’s high on the list of anyone searching for an easy getaway for many months of the year.
 But come winter it’s a whole other story.
 Many would assume that the resort towns hugging the picturesque coast would be deserted during the cooler months.
 And to some extent, you’d be right.
 But while many of the stunning Spanish villas stand empty at this time of year, there’s still plenty to do and see in the area after the tourists have gone home.